This article was updated on July 16, 2018.

 Organizational Purpose and Value

 Whether organizations achieve a broader purpose and add value to customers is another crucial non-financial measure of success.
 Not only do one third of CEOs believe they could improve how they measure organizational purpose and value, but nearly 60 percent believe they could communicate the organizational mission more effectively.
-That idea is important for leaders to understand because, according to ADP's study The Evolution of Work: The Changing Nature of the Global Workforce, "today's workforce is more and more guided by a search for meaning or doing important work, rather than by simply earning a paycheck."
+That idea is important for leaders to understand because, according to the ADP Research Institute® report, The Evolution of Work: The Changing Nature of the Global Workforce, "Today's workforce is more and more guided by a search for meaning or doing important work, rather than by simply earning a paycheck."